 Waving off his right hand man, Dino calmly walked to his office.
-He ignored the Millefiore foot soldiers around his mansion.
-Several saw him and began running in his direction.
-The long corridors were a positive, for once.
-Arriving at his office, he closed the door behind him, locked it casually and sat down behind his desk.
+He ignored the Millefiore foot soldiers milling around his mansion.
+Those who spotted him were too far to attack.
+Arriving at his office, he locked the door behind him, and sat down in his overly expensive chair.
 With a content sigh, he put his feet on his desk.
 There was a cup of cold coffee, but he was thirsty, so he drank it anyway.
-The rapid footsteps accumulated at the door.
+Rapid footsteps accumulated at the door.

 And despite everything, he smiled.
 This room held so many memories, huh?